railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

    *List of items waiting.*

-You can also do goods in data entry manually if there's no order, using the menu *Stock Management > Incoming Goods > Items to be Processed* followed by a click on *New*.
+You can also do goods in data entry manually if there's no order, using the menu :menuselection:`Stock Management --> Incoming Goods --> Items to be Processed` followed by a click on :guilabel:`*New`.

 A new goods-in data entry form then opens.
 Enter the supplier data in the partner field and you can type in the reference number from your supplier in the field 'Origin'.
 You should then enter data about the products received in lines.